 No. Employee signatures are not required to open employee accounts or to start making payroll deductions.
 A signature is necessary to make certain changes to accounts such as naming beneficiaries, changing contribution rates, changing investments, or taking withdrawals.

-You need to provide the program with certain information about your business and employees.
-The program will then reach out directly to your employees with information on their options.
-Your employees will have 30 days to opt out or make adjustments to their savings rates or investment choices.
+You need to provide the Program with certain information about your business and employees.
+The Program will then directly contact your employees with information about their options.
+Your employees will have 30 days to opt out or make adjustments to their accounts.
 At the end of the 30-day period, you will begin payroll deductions for all participating employees.

-The amount of time to complete the employee enrollment process will vary, depending on how many employees you have and whether you enter them in one at a time or by bulk upload using an electronic format provided by the program.
+The amount of time to complete the employee enrollment process will vary, depending on how many employees you have and whether you enter them in one at a time or by bulk upload using a template provided by the Program.
 Initial enrollment may take as little as a few minutes but can take longer if you are entering large numbers of employees one at a time.

 No, you do not need to worry about identifying an existing account for an employee who tells you they already have one.
 You will simply provide basic information about the employee, and Illinois Secure Choice will use an employee's information to ensure new contributions go into the employee’s existing account.

-Automatic enrollment means that following notification, employers will enroll eligible employees in Illinois Secure Choice unless employees have elected to opt out of the program.
+Automatic enrollment means that following initial notification of the employee, the Program will enroll eligible employees in Illinois Secure Choice after the 30-day employee decision period unless employees have elected to opt out of the Program.

-You should refer the employee to the program website or call center for questions about the program or their Illinois Secure Choice account.
-Employees should contact their financial advisors for investment advice.
+You should refer the employee to the Program website and/or the Client Services team for questions about the Program or their Illinois Secure Choice account.
+Employees should contact their financial advisor or accountant for investment advice.

-The materials provided by Illinois Secure Choice will be simple and explain what the program is, what choices employees have, and where they can go to get more information and answers to any questions they have.
-Employees will be able to opt out or make elections online, by phone, by mail, or by using a simple paper form available online or through client services at (855) 650-6914.
+Illinois Secure Choice provides materals that explain what the program is, what choices employees have, and where they can go for more information and answers to their questions.
+Employees may opt out or make elections online, by phone, or by mail.
+You can view the auto-enrollment notification that employees receive in the Resources section of the website under “Materials for Savers”.

-Employers have 30 days from the date of hire to enroll a new employee in Illinois Secure Choice or accept their election to opt out of the program and then each employee enters a 30-day decision period.
+Employers have 30 days from the date of hire to enroll a new employee in Illinois Secure Choice.

 Eligibility